 logging_level='info' determines what level logging messages get outputted.
 It accepts three arguments-

 default and only shows core status data during

-'debug' shows INFO level messages as well as
+'debug' shows info level messages as well as

-lower level messages from the various processes.
+debug messages from the various processes.
 Boolean

 False disables logging altogether.